swcarpentry/DEPRECATED-bc/novice/shell/03-pipefilter.md

 Every process has an input channel called [standard input](../../gloss.html#standard-input).
 (By this point, you may be surprised that the name is so memorable, but don't worry: most Unix programmers call it "stdin".
-Every process also has a default output channel called [standard output](../../gloss.html#standard-output) (or "stdout").
+Every process has a default output channel called [standard output](../../gloss.html#standard-output) (or "stdout").

 The shell is actually just another program.